Committee members

 Next Generation Lead

-From the get-go Eilish was drawn to working within the third sector, originally volunteering at a charity in Haddington supporting people with Down’s Syndrome and then pushing a tea trolley round St Columba’s Hospice while studying history at the University of Edinburgh.
+From the get-go Eilish was drawn to the charity sector, volunteering with people with Down’s Syndrome and then pushing a tea trolley round St Columba’s Hospice while at university.

-Fast forward several years and she started working for Winning Leishman Fundraising Consultants where she learned how to fundraise for a wide variety of clients, focusing on specialist trust and foundation applications.
-During that time, she completed the Management Centre Arts Fundraising Course.
+Fast forward several years, she worked for Winning Leishman Fundraising Consultants, and completed the Management Centre Arts Fundraising Course.

-She has worked with many charities, including being the Interim Director of Development at the Lyceum Theatre in Edinburgh.
+She has worked with many charities, including being Interim Director of Development at the Lyceum Theatre.

 Flutura Shala